In Depth Look At Ketogenic Diets And Ketosis

 During the first two days after the carb-up, I suggest the dieter use a ratio of 80% fat, 20% protein, and no carbs, except the small amounts in eggs, and the small amount in cheese.
 Due to the low amounts of protein, insulin will drop faster, because protein can be converted in to glucose with about 58% efficiency, allowing the dieter to reach ketosis quicker.
 After those two days the ratios are going to change slightly because the body will need more protein for muscle tissue.

 After the two days the dieter should change the ratios to 65% fat, 30% protein, and 5% carbs.
-This will insure that the dieter stays in ketosis but also has enough protein for the muscles.
-The small amounts of carbs should mostly come from high fiber veggies to insure adequate bowel movements.
+This will ensure that the dieter stays in ketosis but also has enough protein for the muscles.
+The small amounts of carbs should mostly come from high-fiber veggies to ensure adequate bowel movements.

-Now the no carb period can be used longer causing the carb up to be more infrequent, but for most people the carb up will be Friday night and all day Saturday.
-Before Friday's workout we want to insure maximal glycogen super compensation.
+The no-carb period can be used longer causing the carb-up to be more infrequent, but for most people the carb-up will be Friday night and all day Saturday.
+Before Friday's workout, we want to ensure maximal glycogen super compensation.
 To do this the dieter is going to drop his amounts of saturated fats and make sure that his intake is only of quality fats.
 This is due to the effects that saturated fats have on insulin sensitivity.

 Also around two hours before the workout the dieter should consume a small amount of carbs, a PowerBar will work well in this situation.
 This is so the body will not be running off ketones and blood glucose will be able to drop lower than the normal state of ketosis, which is around 50-60.
 This is important due to the fact that the lower the blood glucose in the body, the more of an anabolic effect the carb-load will have on the muscles.
 This is important because the main goal of the carb-up is to rebuild any muscle loss that occurred during the week, and we want all the possible carbs available for muscular anabolism to occur.
 But the main science about glycogen super compensation is to come later in my book.